kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 #### PreBind Phase Timeout

 If the device attachment is successful, we expect it to take no longer than 5 minutes.
-Therefore, if we set a fixed timeout for the scheduler, we would like to set it to 10 minutes.
+However, to account for potential update lags, we would like to set a fixed timeout for the scheduler to 10 minutes.

 Even if the conditions `Type: kubernetes.io/is-attached` or `Type: kubernetes.io/attach-failed` are not updated, setting a timeout will prevent the scheduler from waiting indefinitely in the PreBind phase.